KyleBanks/RESTCache/README.md

 });
 ```

-#### Multi-DEL

-Delete an array of keys/values by passing an Array of keys.
+DEL also allows an Array of keys to be deleted.

 ```node
 // equiv: /del?key1&key2